-- 6.5.1 All 1-hour TSP and 24-hour TSP results were below the Action and Limit Level at all monitoring locations in the reporting month. - 6.5.2 For construction noise, no Action and Limit Level exceedance was recorded at all monitoring stations in the reporting period. - 6.5.3 No Action and Limit Level exceedance was recorded for water quality at all monitoring stations in the reporting period. - 6.5.4 Cumulative statistics on exceedance is provided in Appendix N.
+- 6.5.1 No Action/Limit Level exceedance of 1-hour TSP and 24-hour TSP results was recorded in the reporting month. - 6.5.2 For construction noise, no Action and Limit Level exceedance was recorded at all monitoring stations in the reporting period. - 6.5.3 Five (5) Action Level exceedances were recorded at measured suspended solids (SS) values (in mg/L) in the reporting month.
+Investigation result show that the exceedances were not due to the Project works. - 6.5.4 Cumulative statistics on exceedance is provided in Appendix N.